yonnyZer0/yelp-review-extractor/README.md

 # Yelp review extractor
-Yelp crawler checking for the latest reviews.
+Yelp crawler which checks for the latest reviews.

 ## Sample input